freiheit/discord_feedbot/README.md

 12. configure feeds in feed2discord.local.ini (anything that's not MAIN, CHANNELS or DEFAULT is assumed to be a feed)
 13. Run the bot.

+## My configuration
+The configuration of my instance of feedbot (minus auth token) is here: https://gitlab.com/ffreiheit/feedbot-config

 ## Use as Library

 I have not tested at all, but I have tried to make it possible to plug this